Renogy 200W Portable Solar Panel

 - Waterproof rating: IP67

-Bottom Line : This is the only panel here I would carry backpacking.
-It packs down smaller than anything else I handled.
-It also costs the least.
-If you carry your power on your back and still want a real 100W, grab this one.
+Bottom Line : This is the only panel here we would recommend for backpacking.
+On paper it folds smaller and weighs less than anything else in the guide, 4.1 pounds for a full 100W.
+It is also the cheapest per watt of the 100W panels.
+If you carry your power on your back and still want a real 100W, this is our pick.

 Pros